Privacy notice

 • Correct your data.
 It is important that the personal data we hold on you is accurate.
 If you believe any is incorrect, then please inform us so that we can correct it.

 • Delete your data.
-You have the right for any or all of your personal data that we hold on you to be deleted.
+You have the right for any or all of the personal data that we hold on you to be deleted.

 In some circumstances you can: